mahekbldy/fastapi-pytest/app/documentation/mocking.md

 **Mocking** is the process of replacing real objects or functions with **fake (mocked) versions** to isolate behavior during testing.

-- Use when you don’t want to call actual dependencies (e.g., database, API).
+- Use when you don’t want to call actual dependencies (e.g., database, API, function).
 - Common for testing in isolation, verifying calls, and controlling return values.

 ---